alex-windett/alex-windett.github.io/_posts/2015-11-18-looping-with-sass.markdown

 {% endhighlight %}

-I then needed created a list of all of the placeholder names, which I then looped over and created a class with the same name as the placeholder that was being called
+I then needed created a list of all of the placeholder names, which I then looped over and created a class with the same name as the placeholder that was being called:

 {% highlight sass %}
 $zones: zone-black,